pdfinn/pitch-deck-composer/README.md

 # Keynote Presentation Exporter

 This AppleScript automates the process of exporting a Keynote presentation to a PDF file, based on user-selected tags.
-The script prompts the user to select a Keynote file and a list of tags to include in the exported PDF.
+The script is intended to simplify the creation of multiple decks for pitching, sales, different languages, and so on, from a single master deck.
+When run, the script prompts the user to select a Keynote file and a list of tags to include in the exported PDF.
+The script will hide the unwanted slides, export the deck as a PDF, and restore the deck to the state it was in when run.

 ## Requirements